Compiling and Installing Snowmix.

 Introduction

 This page contains information about compiling, installing and testing latest Snowmix version.
-Information for compiling Snowmix version 0.5.1 is also available.
+Information for compiling Snowmix version 0.5.1 and compiling Snowmix version 0.5.2 is also available.

 Preparations and bootstrap.